 - A. Traffic Impact Study Review: A Fee of \$5000 is collected when an applicant requests confirmation of the Scope of Work for the study. - B. Initial Stage: Fees are collected at the time of submission of the record plan for DelDOT's review.
-The fees associated with this stage reimburse DelDOT for all plan review activities before final plan approval by the local land use agency.
-An "Initial Stage Fee Calculation Form" must be submitted with the fee (See Appendix C), which is calculated as follows: - 1.
-Minor residential subdivision: \$100. - 2.
-Major State-maintained, residential subdivision: \$400 plus \$10 per lot. - 3.
+The fee associated with this stage offsets a portion of the costs associated with plan review activities before final plan approval by the local land use agency.
+An "Initial Stage Fee Calculation Form", available online at http://devcoord.deldot.gov Forms, or digital equivalent must be submitted with the fee, which is calculated as follows: - 1.
+Minor residential subdivision: \$100\. - 2.
+Major State-maintained, residential subdivision: \$400 plus \$10 perlot. - 3.
 Non-residential development: \$500 plus \$20 per lot or \$500 plus \$20 per 1,000 square feet of gross floor area, whichever is greater. - 4.
-Mixed use development: calculated for each land use separately and added together. - 5.
-Residential, Non-State maintained development: \$520 - C. Construction Stage: Fees are collected at the time of submission of the construction plans for the Department's review.
-The fees associated with this review reimburse the Department for the technical review of subdivision street plans and highway access plans.
-A "Construction Stage Fee Calculation Form" must be submitted with the fee (see Appendix C), which is calculated as follows:
+Mixed use development: calculated for each land use separately and addedtogether. - 5.
+Residential, Non-State maintained development: \$520